Level3-REST/site/doc/profiles/representation.md

 ##### `Profile: <http://level3.rest/profiles/mixins/representation>`

 Resources that accept `POST`, `PUT` or `PATCH` requests may or may not return a representation in the response.
-The Client might want the response returned, however, to save a subsequent `GET` request, or to omit a returned representation to save delivery time.
+The Client might want the response returned, however, to save a subsequent `GET` request, or to omit a returned representation to save transmission time.
 The Representation profile gives a Client the ability to specify that they prefer the created or modified representation returned with the response or omitted from the response.

 ### Discovery

-Resources that support the Representation profile will include in the Representation profile header it it's list of profile headers.
+Resources that support the Representation profile include the Representation profile header in its list of profile headers.

 ![](representation/discovery.svg){: .center-image}

 ### Return Representation

 The client sends a `Prefer: return=representation` header indicating that they want the content of the created or modified representation returned with the response.
-This saves them from having to issue a `GET` request to fetch the changed state.
-The resource will return a status of `200 OK` instead of `204 No Content`.
+This header saves them from having to issue a `GET` request to fetch the changed state.
+The resource returns a status of `200 OK` instead of `204 No Content` for `PUT` and `PATCH` operations.

 ![](representation/return.svg){: .center-image}

 ### Omit Representation

-The Prefer header parameter `return` also accepts the value `minimal`  which tells the resource to not send a representation back.
+The Prefer header parameter `return` also accepts the value `minimal`  which tells the resource to omit a response representation.

 ![](representation/minimal.svg){: .center-image}